Where the Music Meets the Road

-Now residing in East Tennessee where country music reigns and down home living is a requirement, Justice is able to make frequent trips to Nashville to perfect his craft.
-He’s written with heroes like Kim Williams (Garth Brooks), whose last song ever written, “Praying the Dust Off My Knees,” is featured on the new album.
-He has recorded with Aaron Tippin and has played shows with country greats like John Anderson and John Michael Montgomery.
-He’s been on the cover of every major trucking industry magazine and has over 1.5 million YouTube views on his last music video, “Brothers of the Highway.”
-With success like this, it is no surprise that Justice is working with industry icon Erv Woolsey (George Strait).
-But, no matter how quick his team grows, Justice continues to fund and run his own record label independently.
+Now residing in East Tennessee where country music reigns and down-home living is a requirement, Justice is able to make frequent trips to Nashville to perfect his craft.
+He’s written with heroes like Kim Williams (Garth Brooks), has recorded with Aaron Tippin, and has played shows with country greats like John Anderson and John Michael Montgomery.
+He’s been on the cover of every major trucking industry magazine, has over 21 million video views on YouTube, and has over 22 million streams across the music streaming platforms.
+But, no matter how quick his fan base grows, Justice continues to fund and run his own record label independently.
 “Owning my own label allows me to share 100% of me in my music.
 I don’t have some guy in a suit telling what to sing or not to sing.
 This allows my fans a chance to get to know the real me.”

 This outlaw mentality is the same that his idols like Mr. Haggard, Mr. Cash, and Mr. Jennings shared.
 Without conscious awareness, he embraces the best of what these men stood for: destroying boundaries in a world full of limits.
 Justice has spent his life busting down doors with sheer determination, grit, and a side of genuine kindness.
 And every now and then, in between long hauls and playing shows, he makes sure to take some time to appreciate what truly matters.
 On those days he can be found with his close-knit family around a watering hole or a dirt track: an ideal setting to uncover inspiration for his next hit.